 The truth is (or actually, two truths):

-With the second part, a Development Analytics tool like Waydev could be quite helpful from day 0.
-Our tool measures engineers’ performance and tracks goals and projects, to get you visibility into engineering work and understand the alignment with business goals—Try Waydev for FREE (no credit card needed).
+With the second part, a Development Analytics tool like Waydev could be quite helpful from day 0 with comprehensive data for engineering managers.
+Our tool measures engineers’ performance and tracks goals and projects, to get you visibility into engineering work and understand the alignment with business goals.

 Now, let’s dive into the thrills and spills of engineering management today, starting with the basics.